cmuthapp/CS219_FileSync/README.md

 4. Record the SSH username and password for the client systems.

-5. Copy the Server folder to one of the systems.
+5. Copy the *Server* folder to one of the systems.
 Edit the *Hosts* file with the ip of the client systems and their usernames and passwords.

-6. Run the server.py in the Control Server.
+6. Run the *Server.py* in the Control Server.

+7. Copy the *Client1* folder in one of the clients.

+8. Run *Server.py* and *Client.py* in the system.